Azure/relational-infrastructure/docs/why/README.md

 # Why AzRI?

-AzRI models Azure IaC like relational databases, using concise maps to cut code sprawl.
-It simplifies updates compared to traditional Terraform’s repetitive setups.
-Built on Azure Verified Modules (AVM) and Azure’s Well-Architected Framework, AzRI ensures scalable, resilient deployments with lock groups for coordinated management.
+**AzRI deploys 2-3x faster, reducing lines of code (LoC) over traditional Terraform by 55% on average.**

-AzRI deploys 2-3x faster in five scenarios, reducing lines of code (LoC) by 55% on average (25 to 11 LoC per scenario).
+These gains are based on the common infrastructure scenarios described below.
 Fewer LoC means quicker authoring, reviews, and edits, boosting deployment frequency and cutting lead times.

 ## Efficiency Highlights